The fourth moment of Dirichlet $L$-functions at the central value: Error terms with and close

-\end{proposition} \begin{proof} The proposition follows by the same argument used for the Eisenstein spectrum.
-Following the proof of Proposition \ref{proE}, we only need a replacement of \eqref{eqErho} by \eqref{eqMrho} to separate $d^\sharp$ from the Fourier coefficients.
-We can bound the extra factor $\lambda_{f^*}$ arising from the replacement with the known bound due to Kim and Sarnak \cite{Kim03} that
+\end{proposition} \begin{proof} The proposition follows by the same argument as the Eisenstein spectrum, but with a replacement of \eqref{eqErho} by \eqref{eqMrho} to separate $d^\sharp$ from the Fourier coefficients.
+We can bound the extra factor $\lambda_{f^*}$ arising from the replacement with the well-known bound $\lambda_{f^*}(n)\ll n^{\theta+\ve}$.
+More precisely, the following estimate due to \eqref{eqMrho} is applied in the analog of \eqref{eqsumr} to replace \eqref{eqErho}